Dealing With Digital Stress

 In this lesson, students reflect on the ways in which digital media can cause stress.
 Through a series of role-playing exercises, they consider how social media can cause stress by making us compare the highlights of others’ lives to the lowlights of our own, and practice strategies for coping with digital stress.

 - That interactions through digital media have real impact

 - Reflect on their digital habits and coping skills

-- Learn and practice skills for managing stress and maintaining life balance
+- Skills for managing stress and maintaining life balance

-- Learn how to manage the role of digital media in general, and social media in particular, in their lives
+- How to manage the role of digital media in general, and social media in particular, in their lives

 - Create a media product (optional)